Hayden, Alabama

 Hayden is a town in Blount County, Alabama, United States.
 At the 2020 census, the population was 1,342.

 Geography

-Hayden is located in southwestern Blount County at 33°53'36.236" North, 86°45'25.139" West (33.893399, -86.756983).
+Hayden is located in southwestern Blount County.
 Hayden Mountain is a broad, low ridge that rises to the northwest above the town.
 Alabama State Route 160 passes through the center of the town, leading 5 mi southwest to Interstate 65 north of Warrior, and northeast 13 mi to Cleveland.

 According to the U.S. Census Bureau, the town of Hayden has a total area of 10.3 km2, all land.
 Hayden has a spread out area consisting of many enclaves and exclaves within the town and the rest of Blount County.